Spicery/gingerdocs/overview.rst

         <bool value="false" />
     </app>

-The aim is to make the choice of programming syntax a personal decision and making the interpreter language agnostic is one step towards that.
+The aim is to make the choice of programming syntax a personal decision and making the interpreter language neutral is one step towards that.
 [Status: done]

 Pattern Matching
 ~~~~~~~~~~~~~~~~